bmechtley/sirens/README.markdown

 	scons

-To get rid of intermediate build files, type:

-	scons -c

 ## Parameters
 If you do not have root access, you may have troubles installing Sirens.
 In this case, you can put the library in a custom directory.
 For example, to put the library in ~/lib and the includes in ~/include/sirens: